BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/spiedie_modules.md

 module add module_name
 ```

 ***Note: Loaded modules are available on your path for your current session.
 So jobs queued with srun will have access to them.
-Jobs queued with sbatch will need to load the modules again inorder to have access to them***
+Jobs queued with sbatch will need to load the modules again in order to have access to them***

 #### <a name="unload"></a> Unloading a Module